Consumer Medicine Information

 Actilyse will be prepared and administered to you by your doctor or by a healthcare professional.
 It is not for self-administration.

-The recommended dose is 100 mg given over 90 or 180 minutes for a heart attack, or over 120 minutes for acute massive pulmonary
+The recommended dose is 100 mg given over 90 or 180 minutes for a heart attack, or over 120 minutes for pulmonary embolism.

-embolism.
 A lower dose (1.5 mg/kg) is recommended for patients weighing less than 65 kg.
-No more than 100 mg should be given
+No more than 100 mg should be given because

 Your doctor might prescribe a different dose or duration of treatment to that described here.
 If you want more information,